diegocoxta/diegocoxta/README.md

 - 👨🏿‍💻  I’m currently working as Engineering Manager at [@nubank](https://github.com/nubank).
 - 🌱  I’m currently learning Clojure and it's ecosystem.
 - 💬  Ask me about tech stuff or people management.
-- 🔨  My fluent tech stack is Javascript-based, including React, React Native, and Node, but, I love to learn new things.
+- 🔨  My fluent tech stack is Javascript-based, including React, React Native, Gatsby and Node, but, I love to learn new things.

 ...and you can hear more about me in the links below: